carpentries-incubator/machine-learning-trees-python/_episodes/01-introduction.md

 ## Load the patient cohort

-We will begin by extracting a set of observations from our critical care dataset.
-To help us visualise our models, we will include only two variables in our models: age and acute physiology score.
+We will begin by loading a set of observations from our critical care dataset.
+The data includes variables collected on Day 1 of the stay, along with outcomes such as length of stay and in-hospital mortality.

 ```python
 # import libraries